-How to install a 2.5-inch SSD in a laptop
+How do you install a 2.5-inch SSD in a laptop?

 What do you need?

 Before you begin, check if your laptop supports a 2.5-inch SSD and whether you can replace the SDD.
 Consult the manual or the manufacturer's website.
 All set?
 Make sure you have the following supplies: